-The Bt11 x MIR162 x MIR604 x GA21 maize described in this application was produced by crossing insect resistant Bt11, MIR162 and MIR604 maize and herbicide tolerant GA21 maize through conventional breeding techniques and produce the following proteins:
+The Bt11 x MIR162 x GA21 maize described in this application was produced by crossing insect resistant Bt11 and MIR162 maize and herbicide tolerant GA21 maize through conventional breeding techniques and produce the following proteins:

-- a truncated Cry1Ab protein for control of certain lepidopteran pests. - a phosphinothricin acetyltransferase (PAT) protein that confers tolerance to herbicide products containing glufosinate ammonium. - a Vip3Aa20 protein for control of certain lepidopteran pests. - a modified Cry3A (mCry3A) protein for control of certain coleopteran pests. - a phosphomannose isomerase (PMI) protein expressed in MIR162 and in MIR604 to act as a selectable marker. - a modified maize EPSPS (mEPSPS) protein that confers tolerance to herbicide products containing glyphosate.
+- a truncated Cry1Ab protein for control of certain lepidopteran pests. - a phosphinothricin acetyltransferase (PAT) protein that confers tolerance to herbicide products containing glufosinate ammonium. - a Vip3Aa20 protein for control of certain lepidopteran pests. - a phosphomannose isomerase (PMI) protein expressed in MIR162 to act as a selectable marker. - a modified maize EPSPS (mEPSPS) protein that confers tolerance to herbicide products containing glyphosate.